How much will you actually save with an electric car?

 What are the benefits of driving an electric car?

-- Electric cars produce zero emissions on the road and if an EV is charge from a renewable source such as solar energy, electric cars can be emission free.
+- Electric cars produce zero emissions on the road and if an EV is charged from a renewable source such as solar energy, electric cars can be emission-free.

 Electric cars cost more to buy than petrol run vehicles.
 The price will drop as the manufacturing capabilities of car companies improves and the price of parts decreases.
 It’s a case of paying a higher upfront price for lower running costs over the years.
 If you’re in the market to spend $70 - $100,000 on a car, an electric vehicle can make sense.
 For everyone else, we’ll have to wait till the price becomes a little more affordable.